scottpetrovic/krita-documentation/user_manual/getting_started/basic_concepts.rst

 Engine is a term programmers use to describe a complex interacting set of code that is the core for a certain functionality, and is highly configurable.
 In short, like the engine of your car drives your car, and the type of engine and its configuration affects how you use your car, the brush engine drives the look and feel of the brush, and different brush engines have different results.

-Krita has :ref:`a LOT of different brush engines <brush_engines>`, all with different effects.
+Krita has :ref:`a LOT of different brush engines <category_brush_engines>`, all with different effects.

 .. figure:: /images/en/Krita_example_differentbrushengines.png
    :figwidth: 800